 First night in the camper

-In overall, the camper comes equipped with really useful and senseful items, such as plates, cuttery, bowls, cups, cooking pot, bed linens, blankets and tools.
+Overall, the camper comes equipped with really helpful and useful items, such as plates, cuttery, bowls, cups, cooking pot, bed linens, blankets, and tools.
 Besides that, added extras including a stove and gas, coffee press, additional blankets, towels, inverter for power supply, GPS and WiFi.
-Outdoor seats, table and a BBQ grill are probably better used in the summer season.
+Outdoor seats, table, and a BBQ grill are probably better used in the summer season.

 This morning getting up at 9:00 and reverting bed to sitting function.
 Again easy.
 From the campsite in a 10 minutes drive to Akureyrakirkja for parking.
-Walking down to the center and having a coffee, ham & cheese bagel and a crossaint at Te&Kaffi inside Penninn Eymundsson for 20 EUR.
-Checking the shops at the main road and walking back on the seaside.
-Next stop is Bonus supermarket.
-60 EUR for noodle soups, bread, salami, cereals, fruits, biscuits, milk and some other groceries.
+Walking down to the center and having a coffee, ham & cheese bagel and a croissant at Te&Kaffi inside Penninn Eymundsson for 20 EUR.
+Checking the shops on the main road and walking back to the seaside.
+The next stop is Bonus supermarket.
+60 EUR for noodle soups, bread, salami, cereals, fruits, biscuits, milk, and some other groceries.